abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 shouldn’t blindly delight in good moods either.
 It’s okay to enjoy a good mood, but if we get lost in it then we’ll get lost when a bad mood comes around as well.
 There’s no way around that.
-We can’t realistically say, *I’ll take the good moods and forget the bad moods*.
-We train ourselves in meditation with any mood that comes up.
+We can’t realistically say, *I’ll take the good moods and forget the bad moods.* We train ourselves in meditation with any mood that comes up.
 We take stock of it and remember that the mood is not who we are, as we chant in the Anattalakkhaṇa Sutta.
 When a mood arises, we do our best to recognize